VirgilSecurity/virgil-sdk-javascript/docs/guides/virgil-card/revoking-global-card.md

 Set up your project environment before you begin to revoke a Global Virgil Card, with the [getting started](/docs/guides/configuration/client.md) guide.

-In order to revoke a Global Virgil Card, we need to:
+To revoke a Global Virgil Card, we need to:

 -  Initialize the Virgil SDK